Jiwan88/Jiwan88/README.md

 ## I'm a science and tech enthusiast !!!

-- 🌱 I’m currently learning, unlearning and relearning.
+- 🌱 I’m currently learning, unlearning, and relearning.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers.
-- 🥅 2021 Goals: Become a good problem solver!
+- 🥅 2023 Goals: Become a good problem solver!
-- ⚡ Fun fact: I love to listen songs, watch anime and travel
+- ⚡ Fun fact: I love listening to songs, watching anime, and traveling.

 ### Connect with me: